mjn1369/PrettyDialog/README.md

 # PrettyDialog
-PrettyDialog is a customizable equivalent of SCLAlertView in iOS.
+PrettyDialog is a customizable equivalent of SCLAlertView in iOS for Android.

 Example is available in app module.
 ## Download